f3d-app/f3d/doc/user/COMMANDS.md

 F3D will provide access to commands through bindings configuration and command line widget in the future.
 Commands let you trigger specific behavior that may not be available otherwise.
-Please note commands are currently experimental and the behaviors, actions may be added or removed without deprecation. action names and arguments may change without deprecation.
+Please note commands are currently experimental and the behaviors, actions may be added or removed without deprecation.
+Action names and arguments may also change without deprecation.

 Commands have the following syntax: